AdamSobieski/Narratology/Content/Automata.md

 ## Navigating Automata

 Automaton interfaces extend a set of `INavigable`-related interfaces to provide a method, `GetNavigator()`.
-This method returns an object for navigating the automaton.
-Automaton navigators, extending a set of `INavigator`-related interfaces, are interoperable with the `System.Reactive` library for reactive programming.
+This method returns objects for navigating automata.
+Automaton navigators are interoperable with the `System.Reactive` library for reactive programming.

 ```cs
 public interface INavigator : IHasConstraints, IDisposable